← The journal Vertical M&A Guides February 19, 2026

 Constellation Software: The Gold Standard

-Constellation Software (TSX: CSU) is the defining acquirer in vertical SaaS M&A. Founded in 1995 by Mark Leonard, the company has executed over 1,000 acquisitions, primarily targeting small, profitable VMS businesses generating $3 million to $10 million in revenue with 50 to 200 employees.
+Constellation Software is the defining acquirer in vertical SaaS M&A. Founded in 1995 by Mark Leonard, the company has acquired hundreds of vertical market software businesses and continues to use acquisitions as a core capital allocation strategy.

-Constellation's structure is uniquely decentralised.
-The company operates through six major operating groups: Volaris Group, Harris Computer, Jonas Software, Perseus Group, Vela Software, and the newest, Topicus.com (spun out as a separately listed entity).
+Constellation's structure is decentralised.
+The company operates through major operating groups including Volaris Group, Harris Computer, Jonas Software, Perseus Group, Vela Software, and Topicus.com.
 Each group manages its own portfolio of acquired businesses and has autonomy to pursue acquisitions independently.

 Key elements of Constellation's model include:

-- Focus on profitability: Constellation targets businesses with demonstrated profitability and strong cash flow generation, rather than high-growth, pre-profit companies
+• Focus on profitability: the buyer base generally values demonstrated profitability and strong cash flow generation

 Alpine Software Group (ASG)

-ASG, backed by Alpine Investors, has emerged as a significant player in vertical SaaS M&A, particularly in hospitality, healthcare, and other service-oriented verticals.
+ASG, backed by Alpine Investors, is a significant player in vertical SaaS M&A, particularly in hospitality, healthcare, and other service-oriented verticals.
 ASG's model differs from Constellation's in its use of PE fund structures and more active operational involvement.
-The company's creation of the Actabl platform in hospitality (assembled through acquisitions of ProfitSword, Hotel Effectiveness, and ALICE) exemplifies its build-through-acquisition approach.
+The creation of Actabl in hospitality, assembled through acquisitions including ProfitSword, Hotel Effectiveness, and ALICE, is one example of its build-through-acquisition approach.

 Vista Equity Partners